rajivransom/REACT-/Ignition/Readme.md

 ~version “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.

 ^version “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0.

+//HMR ( HOT MODULE RELOAD) FILE WATCHER ALGORITHMS WRITTEN IN C++ //REFLECTS THE CHANGES AS SOON AS YOU MAKE THE CHANGES